ruhit07/music-library-system/README.md

 ## Environment Variables

-The environment variables can be found and modified in the `.env.development` file.
+The environment variables can be found and modified in the `.env` file.
 They come with these default values:

 ```bash
 NODE_ENV=example